Denys Berezhnyi

 About the Music

 Ethnic music.
-Romani folksongs (authentic performance and performance of translations), Ukrainian, Russian, Spanish, Peruvian and Bolivian (Latin American) folk songs.
+Romani folksongs (authentic and in translation), Ukrainian, Russian, Spanish, and Latin American (Peruvian and Bolivian) folk songs.

 Concert programs with his own songs, which have represented contemporary serious music from the late 80s to the present day.